input-output-hk/cardano-http-bridge/README.md

 # How to build

 1. you need to [install the rust toolchain](https://www.rust-lang.org/tools/install);
+2. you need to update git submodules: `git submodule update --init`
-2. you need to build the project: `cargo run --release`
+3. you need to build the project: `cargo run --release`

 # How to start a new http bridge instance